ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: #jsonpath-abnf title="Collected ABNF of JSONPath queries"}

-{{normalized-path-abnf}} contains the collected ABNF grammar that defines the syntax of a JSONPath normalized path, while also using the rules `root-identifier`, `ESC`, `DIGIT`, and `DIGIT1` from {{jsonpath-abnf}}.
+{{normalized-path-abnf}} contains the collected ABNF grammar that defines the syntax of a JSONPath Normalized Path, while also using the rules `root-identifier`, `ESC`, `DIGIT`, and `DIGIT1` from {{jsonpath-abnf}}.

 ~~~ abnf